-Employees can evaluate their performances, set future goals, and identify their fields of development only by means of effective performance management.
-In this context, \$OK Marketler enhances the motivation and competence of its employees and strengthens their sense of belonging through its Performance Management System.
+Employees can evaluate their performances, set future goals, and identify their fields of development only by means of effective performance management. ŞOK Marketler not only increases the competencies and motivation of its employees, but also strengthens their sense of belonging through the Performance Management System it has put into practice.